-NYC Birth Injury Attorneys
+NYC Birth Injury Lawyer

 Giving birth is one of the most important times of a mother’s life.
 During this time, she deserves the unflinching care and attention of her attending doctor and medical staff.
 It is an unfortunate reality, though, that negligence sometimes takes place.

 If negligence on the behalf of the doctor or staff that handled the birth has led to the harm of either mother or child, they should be held accountable.
 The birth injury attorneys at Kaplan Lawyers PC are here to help to make sure that if mistakes were made, the responsible party will have to answer for their action or inaction.

 Causes of Birth Injuries